Submission Guide

 3. CLEAR OWNERSHIP

 Evidence required: Link(s) to the copyright, trademarks, or publicly available ownership documentation for the digital solution.
 Examples include a webpage that clearly defines who owns the digital solution or Terms of Service that indicate ownership.
 Additional legal documentation that provides supporting information will strengthen your application.
+Digital solutions owned by a parent organisation could highlight this connection on their website to strengthen the application.

 4. PLATFORM INDEPENDENCE

-Applications should be able to demonstrate that closed components can be replaced with open alternatives with minimal configuration changes and without requiring a major overhaul of the entire system.
+Evidence required: Applicants must provide a description of how open-source components are independent and/or list the open alternatives for any closed component(s).
+Applications should be able to demonstrate that closed components can be replaced with open alternatives with minimal configuration changes and without requiring a major overhaul of the entire solution.
 This requirement can be best answered by a technical member of your team.

 5. DOCUMENTATION

-For software solutions, documentation could include an open repo, technical specifications, functional requirements, etc. For data sets or solutions, documentation could describe all the fields in the set, and provide context on how the data was collected and how it should be interpreted.
-For content, documentation could include relevant compatible apps, software, or hardware required to access the content and any instructions on how to use it.
+Evidence required: A detailed description of how the solution is documented as well as link(s) to all relevant documents.
+For Open Software, documentation could include an open repository, technical specifications, functional requirements, etc. For Open Data, documentation could describe all the fields in the dataset, and provide context on how the data was collected and how it should be interpreted.
+For Open Content collections, documentation could include relevant compatible apps, software, or hardware required to access the content and any instructions on how to use it.

-Evidence required: A detailed description of how the non-PII data can be imported or exported into non-proprietary formats such as CSV/XML/JSON etc or by exposing the non-PII data through APIs.
+Evidence required: A detailed description of how the non-PII data can be imported or exported into non-proprietary formats such as CSV, XML, JSON, etc or by exposing the non-PII data through APIs.

-7. PRIVACY & APPLICABLE LAWS
+7. ADHERENCE TO PRIVACY AND APPLICABLE LAWS

-To strengthen the application, applicants are encouraged to provide a list of the relevant laws that the digital solution complies with in the relevant jurisdiction.
-Some examples include: General Data Protection Regulation (GDPR), Indian IT Act, Persons with Disabilities Act 2020, Canadian Disabilities Act, Americans with Disabilities Act of 1990, etc.
+Evidence required: If the digital solution collects PII data, then link(s) to the privacy policy, terms of service, or other relevant legal documentation must be provided.
+To strengthen the application, applicants are encouraged to provide a list of the relevant laws that the digital solution complies with, in the relevant jurisdiction.
+Some examples include the General Data Protection Regulation (GDPR), the Indian IT Act, and the Children’s Online Privacy Protection Act (COPPA).

-8. OPEN STANDARDS & BEST PRACTICES
+8. ADHERENCE TO STANDARDS & BEST PRACTICES

 Evidence required: A list of the open standards, best practices, and principles that the digital solution adheres to with relevant links wherever possible.
 Here is a list of open standards and best practices that you may find helpful.